 Additional benefits reported by workshop participants include an increase in edible gardening, increased donations to the local food bank, and more time spent gardening and outdoors in general.

 Master Gardener volunteers plan to continue these good works with the slate of workshops planned for 2019.
-The next workshop is on April 20th, Grapes and Hops for the Home Gardener.
-Visit our calendar for future dates and topics.
+Visit our calendar for future topics and other events.